|

 “Sleep on, Oh, Happy Heroes” will be sung by

 a male chorus, under the direction of Frederick Furst.
-Prayer will be offered

-by Rev. Dr. William M. Dame, rector of Memorial Protestant Episcopal Church and
+Prayer will be offered by Rev. Dr. William M. Dame, rector of Memorial

-an old soldier.
-Congressman Frank Clark,
+Congressman Frank Clark, of

 “Sleep Comrades, Sleep” will be sung by the